modymok/Franny-s-Fabrics/README.md

 # Franny-s-Fabrics

-## strategy and decision Hide sidebar
+## Strategy and decision in hiding sidebar

-the Sidebar have for section
+The Sidebar have for section

-**Content:** which have the headlines of the body promos, in mobile version you nedd more space to read the promos
+**Content:** which have the headlines of the body promos, in mobile version you need more space to read the promos

+**In Short:** which have the headlines of the body promos with small description about it, the same reason, in mobile version you need more space to read the promos

+**Share it:** there are already a share feature in any mobile dive

+**unsubscribe:** in the header of the HTML Mail there are a link to unsubscribe.